Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

 Given the structure of our modelling approach, certain priors are necessary for breaking parameter degeneracies, while others are intentionally avoided to maintain model generality.
 A key consideration is the degeneracy between the smooth gain fluctuations and the $1/f$ noise component, as the $1/f$ model can in principle absorb large-scale temporal structures.
 To break this degeneracy, we introduce minimal prior information guided by practical considerations.

 In the fiducial scenario, we assume approximate prior knowledge of the smooth component of the gain, motivated by the fact that gain amplitudes can often be constrained using noise diode signals or external calibration procedures.
 Specifically, we impose a Gaussian prior with a standard deviation of $10\,\%$ on the gain coefficients.
 The prior standard deviation is thresholded at $0.1$ for coefficients that are smaller than $1$.
 The same prior scheme is applied to the local system temperature parameters.
-For the sky parameters, we assume rough prior knowledge of the sky signal, assigning each pixel a Gaussian prior with a standard deviation equal to 20\,\% of its sky temperature (see \cite{wilensky2025bayesian} for a discussion of model errors in popular sky models that could be greater than 20\,\% however).
+For the sky parameters, we assume rough prior knowledge of the sky signal, assigning each pixel a Gaussian prior with a standard deviation equal to 20\,\% of its sky temperature.
+However, we caution that the $20\%$ sky prior adopted here may not be sufficiently conservative for real observations, given the level of disagreement between commonly used sky models (see \cite{wilensky2025bayesian} for a discussion of model errors in popular sky models that could be greater than 20\,\%).
+In practice, we recommend deriving the prior mean and width directly from the data -- for instance, by using the output of a linear map-making pipeline as the prior mean or by running the workflow iteratively, with the posterior sky map from an initial broad-prior pass informing a tighter prior in subsequent iterations.

 Building upon the fiducial scenario, we consider the following three enhanced prior setups: \begin{itemize} \item \textbf{1 CalSrc: }The fiducial setup plus a strong prior on the temperature of a single pixel, used to establish the absolute flux scale. \item \textbf{5 CalSrc: }The fiducial setup plus strong priors on five widely separated pixels, providing more temporal functional information for the sky component. \item \textbf{5 CalSrc + $1/f$ Prior: }The above configuration further augmented with a strong prior on the power-law index of the $1/f$ noise component. \end{itemize} A strong prior on a single pixel is equivalent to selecting a bright point source as a flux scale calibrator while also assuming an accurate beam model.
 Each of these prior setups is evaluated under both the $1\times$TOD and $2\times$TOD observational configurations.
 The resulting analyses and comparative performance assessments are presented in Section~\ref{sec: sim results}.